44 February 15th, 1947

 Just when people in the theater world began talking about Satz becoming a big star, Yosl Edelstein quickly scooped him up to play in his Second Avenue Theater, just as he always did when he sensed a new rising star.
 Around the same time, Edelstein also engaged the talented actor Samuel Goldenburg, and as it usually went, the two stars couldn’t share the spotlight - when one appeared in a performance, the other would not play.
 Such a thing would not have happened in a theater whose troupe had both, let’s say, Mogulesko and someone like Adler or Kessler.

 Generally speaking, this new “starism” wasn’t good for the Yiddish theater1.
 Instead, it was very harmful to those years of prosperity in the Yiddish theater in America.
 Once the “stars” started getting paid hundreds of dollars every week and were so pampered that they got everything they wanted, the theater could no longer be what it once was.
 The situation really got out of control after Aaron Lebedeff arrived on the scene in 1920 with his piece Liovke Molodietz.
 When Lebedeff first arrived to America, nobody knew who he was.
 The Jewish community in America had never even heard his name before.
 But after his first appearance in Thomashefsky’s National Theater, he immediately sent ripples throughout the entire Yiddish theater world.
 He became famous overnight.
-He was so successful with his performance in Liovke Molodietz that Thomashefsky gave the entire theater over to him and told him that he do whatever he wanted and put on any piece that he chose.
+He was so successful with his performance in Liovke Molodietz that Thomashefsky gave the entire theater over to him and told him that he could do whatever he wanted and put on any piece that he chose.

 In those days, I wasn’t in New York; instead I was playing in Anshel Schorr’s Arch Street Theater in Philadelphia2.
 When I heard what a splash the new actor Aaron Lebedeff made in his play Liovke Molodietz, I asked Anshel Schorr if he’d let me take an evening off to go to New York to see Lebedeff perform.
 I was so moved when I saw him on stage for the first time in the role of Liovke Molodietz, and I felt I had to go see him in his dressing room and express my gratitude.
 And I’d like to say here, that not only was his acting excellent, but all the other actors in the play also had good roles and were excellent in them too.